guillerp8/guille_doorlock/README.md

 - Creating a door

-Use the command /door to create a door, if you are creating a double door be sure of aiming to a correct spot before confirm to be sure that you setted correctly the door.
+Use the command /door (or change it in the config) to create a door, if you are creating a double door be sure of aiming to a correct spot before confirm to be sure that you setted correctly the door.

 - Deleting a door

-Use the command /deletedoor aiming to the door, it may not work at first try.
+Use the command /deletedoor (or change it in the config) aiming to the door, it may not work at first try.

 - Export error